 Prospecting Rights Applications: The project portfolio comprises 216 accepted prospecting rights applications.
 Having prospecting rights applications accepted reserves the ground for Japan Gold and allows for surface exploration including mapping, geochemical sampling and geophysics.

-Prospecting Rights: 68 of the applications have been converted to Prospecting Rights.
-This conversion allows for more advanced forms of exploration, including drilling.
-To date, 23 of the Prospecting Rights have been granted at the Ikutahara Project, 9 have been granted at the Eboshi Project, 5 have been granted at the Ohra-Takamine Project, and 4 have been granted at the Tobaru Project for a total of 23,464 hectares.
+Prospecting Rights: 68 of the applications have been granted as Prospecting Rights.
+This conversion allows for more advanced form of exploration, such as drilling.
+To date, 38 of the Prospecting Rights have been granted at the Ikutahara Project, 9 have been granted at the Eboshi Project, 5 have been granted at the Ohra-Takamine Project, 4 have been granted at the Tobaru project, and 12 have been granted at the Kamitsue Project.

 1Sumitomo Metal Mining Co., Ltd. website.